SpencerDuncan8/Crossfit_Workout_App/README.md

 - **Accessory / Carry Blocks:** Specifically designed for accessory work, allowing you to define sets, weight, and distance or time (e.g., "3 sets of 50lb Farmer's Carry for 100 meters").
 - **Conditioning Blocks:**
   - **AMRAP:** Set a time and list the exercises to perform.
-  - **RFT (Rounds for Time):** Define a number of rounds and the exercises within each.
+  - **RFT (Rounds for Time):** Define a number of rounds and the exercises within each, backed by a full-featured lap timer.
-  - **Chipper:** Create a high-rep list of exercises to be completed once for time.
+  - **Chipper:** Create a high-rep list of exercises to be completed once for time, with a dedicated block timer to record your final score.
   - **EMOM (Every Minute On the Minute):** Define a unique task for every minute of the workout.
   - **Tabata:** Customize work/rest intervals and total rounds for high-intensity training.